Arghun-dev/DOM-vs-virtualDOM/README.md

 **In summary, here’s what happens when you try to update the DOM in React:**

-1.The entire virtual DOM gets updated.
+1. The entire virtual DOM gets updated.

-2.The virtual DOM gets compared to what it looked like before you updated it.
+2. The virtual DOM gets compared to what it looked like before you updated it.
 React figures out which objects have changed.

-3.The changed objects, and the changed objects only, get updated on the real DOM.
+3. The changed objects, and the changed objects only, get updated on the real DOM.

-4.Changes on the real DOM cause the screen to change.
+4. Changes on the real DOM cause the screen to change.